 Description

-Soft and chewy Canadian-style fruit cookies filled with raisins, dates, and warm spices — a cozy treat perfect with tea or coffee.
+Soft and chewy Canadian-style fruit cookies filled with raisins, dates, and warm spices are a cozy treat perfect with tea or coffee.

 Ingredients